 Respond to Reviews and Get More Business

-Online reviews and your responses can bring more business
+Responding to online reviews can bring more business

 Search Engine People recently reported on how the number of online reviews of your business directly impacts your rankings in Google.